thunderrabbit/robnugen-journal-entries/2015/11/11yikes-stripes-i-found-an-old-bug.md

 For the query I mentioned, I could simply define a query to do it, which I've done before, but all in code.
 I wonder if I can set up a query in the DB, give it some meta-data and let the code write itself?

+## 15:28 Thursday 12 November 2015 JST

+So I wrote half the code to allow queries to be stored in the DB, but then abandoned it in favor of doing some other (higher priority (and higher paying)) tasks first.